fwcd/glass/README.md

 # Glass

-A tool that mirrors all repositories from a given GitHub account.
+A tool that mirrors every repository from a list of GitHub accounts.

 ## Usage